Fractured US House Republicans to try again to elect a leader

 "Intimidating and threatening tactics do not - and will not - work," Republican Representative Mike Simpson wrote on social media.

-(Reporting by David Morgan, Moira Warburton and Makini Brice, additional reporting by Katharine Jackson, writing by Andy Sullivan; Editing by Scott Malone and Grant McCool)
+(Reporting by David Morgan, Moira Warburton and Makini Brice, additional reporting by Katharine Jackson and Davide Barbusca, writing by Andy Sullivan; Editing by Scott Malone, Grant McCool and Nick Zieminski)

 ((andy.sullivan@thomsonreuters.com; +1 202 421 5603;))